JeComtempleDuCodeSource/JeComtempleDuCodeSource/README.md

 Hey how is it going?
 Fine huh?
 I hope it is the case! \
-If not get some friends to help you out on your code, it is always better when you're not alone...
+If not get some friends to help you out in your code, it is always better when you're not alone...

 ![MooMoo LOGO](/MEUH.gif)